Revenue Recognition

 Contracts with Multiple Performance Obligations

 Most of the Company’s contracts with customers contain multiple performance obligations.
 For these contracts, the Company accounts for individual performance obligations separately if they are distinct.
 The transaction price is allocated to the separate performance obligations on a relative standalone selling price (“SSP”) basis.
 Judgment is required to determine the SSP for each distinct performance obligation.
-The Company determines the SSP based on its overall pricing objectives, taking into
+The Company determines SSP based on observable prices at which the performance obligations are sold separately.
+When not directly observable, SSP is estimated using an adjusted market assessment approach, which considers market conditions and other entity-specific factors.

 Revenue by Geographic Location